 Relax—use these simple techniques and it will be hard to fail.

 First, get organized.
 If you are not organized yourself, there’s no way you can begin to think about tracking all the things that your teammates are doing.
-Are you using basecamp to track who is doing what?
+Are you using Basecamp to track who is doing what?
 Every task should have a description, be assigned to a person, and have a due date.
-These 3 items are the building blocks of project management—who is doing it, what they’re doing, when is it due.
+These 3 items are the building blocks of project management—who is doing it, what they’re doing, and when is it due.

 Use it for anything you could potentially forget about—people you have to call, stuff you need to read, even personal errands.
 You don’t need Microsoft Project Central or any fancy software—even the Tasks feature in Gmail is sufficient.
 Even a simple spiral notebook works just fine.